csc-training/geocomputing_course/materials/allas.md

 * Access to Puhti
 	* Alternatively this can be run on local desktop, but then [s3cmd](https://s3tools.org/s3cmd) and [allas-cli-utils](https://github.com/CSCfi/allas-cli-utils) have been installed.	`allas-cli-utils` is avaialbe only for Linux and Mac.
 * Basic Linux skills
+* [GDAL exercise](exercise_gdal.md) done for example files, OR adapt the folder to something else that includes some raster data.

 :::